 Africa Expedition Support crew can administer first aid and the vehicle carries a comprehensive medical emergency kit.

-Yellow Fever vaccination is compulsory for most East African countries (don’t forget to bring the certificate!).
+Yellow Fever and COVID vaccination is compulsory for ALL East African countries (don’t forget to bring the certificates!).
 For all other vaccinations it is best to refer to your local Travel Doctor or GP.

 We strongly recommend taking tablets to help protect you against Malaria.
 Malaria is a serious illness however it is also easily prevented as long as you follow a few basic principles; like taking anti-malaria tablets, along with covering up arms and legs from dusk to dawn and use a reliable insect repellent spray (DEET based is best).